cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 simulation (``SimPy.Simulation``), a real-time simulation (``SimPy.SimulationRT``) or something else.
-You usually had to import ``Simulation`` (or ``SimulationRT``), ``Process`` and some of the SimPy keywords (``hold``, for example) from that package.
+You usually had to import ``Simulation`` (or ``SimulationRT``), ``Process`` and some of the SimPy keywords (``hold`` or ``passivate``, for example) from that package.

-In SimPy 3, everything you need is accessible via the ``simpy`` package.
-Furthermore, you don't need direct access to the :class:`~simpy.core.Process` class and the keywords anymore.
+In SimPy 3, you usually need to import much less classes and modules (e.g., you don't need direct access to :class:`~simpy.core.Process` and the SimPy keywords anymore).
+In most use cases you will now only need to import :mod:`simpy`.

 **SimPy 2**